The aim of hospice care is to improve the lives of people who have an incurable illness.

 That does not mean hospice care needs to be continuous.
 People sometimes like to take a break from hospice care if their condition has become stable and they are feeling well.

 Hospice care places a high value on dignity, respect and the wishes of the person who is ill.
-It aims to look after all their medical, emotional, social, practical, psychological, and spiritual needs, and the needs of the person's family and carers.
+It aims to look after their medical, emotional, social, practical, psychological, and spiritual needs, and the needs of the person's family and carers.
 Looking after all these aspects is often referred to as "holistic care".

 Care also extends to those who are close to the patient, as well as into the bereavement period after the patient has died.

 Where is hospice care provided?

-Most hospice care is provided in your own home, but it can also be provided in a care home, as an in-patient at the hospice itself, or as a day patient visiting the hospice.
+Most hospice care is provided at home, but it can also be provided in a care home, as an in-patient at the hospice itself, or as a day patient visiting the hospice.
 Hospice care is a style of care, rather than something that takes place in a specific building.

-Hospice teams include doctors, nurses, social workers, therapists, counsellors and trained volunteers.
+Hospice teams might include doctors, nurses, healthcare assistants, social workers, therapists, counsellors, chaplains and trained volunteers.

 Hospices aim to feel more like a home than hospitals do.
 They can provide individual care more suited to the person who is approaching the end of life, in a gentler and calmer atmosphere than a hospital.

 What does hospice care cover?

-Hospices vary, but your local hospice will offer medical and nursing care, including controlling pain and other symptoms.
-It may also offer:
+The services that hospices offer vary, but most offer medical and nursing care, including managing pain and other symptoms.
+They might also offer:

 - occupational therapy

 - complementary therapies, such as massage

-- respite care – looking after you so your carers can have a break from caring for a while
+- respite care – looking after you so your carers can have a break from caring for a short while

 - bereavement care